stacks-network/docs/src/pages/build-apps/references/gaia/index.md

 | Data is globally addressable               | X                                          | X                        | X                          | X                        | X                              |                                    |
 | Needs a cryptocurrency to work             |                                            | X                        | X                          |                          |                                |                                    |
 | Data is content-addressed                  |                                            | X                        | X                          | X                        | X                              | X                                  |

+## Deploy your own GAIA Hub

+You can deploy your own GAIA Hub by following [these instructions](https://github.com/stacks-network/gaia/tree/master/deploy).